ZH-heng/research_workflow/README.md

-# Automatic Generation of Research Workflow in Natural Language Processing: A Full-text Mining Approach
+# Automatic Generation of Research Workflow from Academic Papers: A Full-text Mining Approach

 ## Overview
 Dataset and source code for paper "Automatic Generation of Research Workflow in Natural Language Processing: A Full-text Mining Approach".